fraunhoferhhi/vvenc/README.md

 # Fraunhofer Versatile Video Encoder (VVenC)

-Versatile Video Coding (VVC) is the most recent international video coding standard, developped by the Joint Video Experts Team (JVET) of the ITU-T Video Coding Experts Group (VCEG) and the ISO/IEC Moving Picture Experts Group (MPEG).
+Versatile Video Coding (VVC) is the most recent international video coding standard, developed by the Joint Video Experts Team (JVET) of the ITU-T Video Coding Experts Group (VCEG) and the ISO/IEC Moving Picture Experts Group (MPEG).
 VVC is the successor of the High Efficiency Video Coding (HEVC) standard and will be released by ITU-T as H.266 and by ISO/IEC as MPEG-I Part 3 (ISO/IEC 23090-3).
 The new standard targets a 50% bit-rate reduction over HEVC at the same visual quality.
-In addition, VVC proves to be truly versatile by including tools for efficient coding of video content in emerging applications, e.g. high dynamic range (HDR), adaptive streaming, computer generated content as well as immersive applications like 360 degree video and augmented reality (AR).
+In addition, VVC proves to be truly versatile by including tools for efficient coding of video content in emerging applications, e.g. high dynamic range (HDR), adaptive streaming, computer generated content as well as immersive applications like 360-degree video and augmented reality (AR).

 The Fraunhofer Versatile Video Encoder (VVenC) is a fast and efficient "real-world" VVC encoder implementation with the following main features:
 - Easy to use encoder implementation with four predefined quality/speed presets;
 - Perceptual optimization to improve subjective video quality;
-- Frame-level rate control supporting VBR encoding;
+- Frame-level rate control supporting variable bit-rate (VBR) encoding;
 - Expert mode encoder interface available, allowing fine-grained control of the encoding process.

 #  How to build VVenC?

 The software uses CMake to create platform-specific build files.
 A working CMake installation is required for building the software.
 Download CMake from http://www.cmake.org/ and install it.
 The following targets are supported: Windows (Visual Studio), Linux (gcc) and MacOS (clang).

 ## How to build for Windows?
-In order to compile the software for Windows, Visual Studio 15 2017 or higher and cmake Version 3.12 or higher are required.
+In order to compile the software for Windows, Visual Studio 15 2017 or higher and cmake version 3.12 or higher are required.
 Install gnuwin32 that provides make for Windows.
 To build the software open a command prompt window, change into the project directory and use:

     make install-release

 This will create the statically linked release version of the encoder applications in the install/bin/release-static/ subdirectory.

 ## How to build for Linux/MacOS?
-In order to compile the software for Linux, gcc-7.0 or higher and cmake Version 3.12 or higher are required.
-For MacOS Xcode and cmake Version 3.12 or higher are required.
+In order to compile the software for Linux, gcc version 7.0 or higher and cmake version 3.12 or higher are required.
+For MacOS, Xcode and cmake version 3.12 or higher are required.
 To simplify the build process a Makefile with predefined targets is available.
 To build the VVenC encoder applications open a terminal, change into the project directory and use:

     make install-release